WebSocket Communication Protocol

 }

-The client stops playing audio and returns to the idle state if there are no further instructions.
+Client stops audio playback, returns to idle state if no more commands.

 9. Summary

-This protocol accomplishes functions including audio stream upload, TTS audio playback, speech recognition and state management, IoT command distribution, etc. by transmitting JSON text and binary audio frames over WebSocket.
-Its core characteristics:
+This protocol transmits JSON text and binary audio frames over WebSocket, completing functions including audio stream upload, TTS audio playback, speech recognition and state management, IoT command delivery, etc. Core characteristics:

-• JSON Messages: Using "type" as the core field to identify different business logic, including TTS, STT, IoT, WakeWord, etc.
+• JSON Messages: Use "type" as core field to identify different business logic, including TTS, STT, IoT, WakeWord, etc.

-• Extensibility: Fields can be added to JSON messages or additional authentication in headers based on actual requirements.
+• Extensibility: Fields can be added to JSON messages or additional authentication in headers based on actual needs.

-Server and client need to agree in advance on the meaning of various message fields, sequence logic, and error handling rules to ensure smooth communication.
-The information above can serve as basic documentation to facilitate subsequent integration, development, or extension.
+Server and client need to agree in advance on field meanings, timing logic, and error handling rules for various message types to ensure smooth communication.
+The above information can serve as basic documentation for subsequent interfacing, development, or extension.